Setting up easels...

 SW 26th Avenue

-Beginning in 2023, and throughout construction, we will close SW 26th Avenue to motor vehicles directly under I-5 for about a year.
-Businesses on SW Barbur Court and homes on SW 26th Avenue will still be accessible.
+Beginning in spring 2023, SW 26th Avenue will fully close to motor vehicles from under I-5 to under Barbur Boulevard for about a year.
+SW Barbur Court will remain open to traffic.
+Businesses on SW Barbur Court and homes on SW 26th Avenue will be accessible.
+Find the SW 26th detour map here.

 In the neighborhood

-We are limiting nighttime work to only 90 nights so that project noise is less disruptive to the surrounding neighborhood.
+We are limiting nighttime work to 90 nights so that project noise is less disruptive to the surrounding neighborhood.
 During those nights neighbors may hear construction noise.
-We will use construction practices that mitigate noise and we will have a 24/7 noise hotline for neighbors to call during construction.
+We will use construction noise mitigation measures to reduce noise.
+Use the 24/7 nighttime noise hotline to discuss any noise concerns: 503-276-7892.

 Collaboration with PBOT

-ODOT is collaborating with the Portland Bureau of Transportation on the project elements that affect SW 26th Avenue.
-This includes connecting to the new multiuse path PBOT is building as part of their OR 99W/SW Barbur Blvd Area Sidewalk Infill Project and adding new sidewalk to continue the connection north to SW Barbur Boulevard.
-ODOT will connect the end of that sidewalk project through this project’s area to SW Barbur Boulevard, thus ensuring continued pedestrian and bicycle infrastructure and connectivity along SW 26th Ave.
+ODOT is collaborating with the Portland Bureau of Transportation on the new features we’re building on SW 26th Avenue.
+This includes connecting to the new multiuse path PBOT is building as part of their OR 99W/SW Barbur Blvd Area Sidewalk Infill Project and adding new bike lanes on SW Barbur Court, improving continued pedestrian and bicycle infrastructure and connectivity in the area.

 View from SW 26th Avenue looking southeast.